Techne3/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+     *Relational Databases is a collection of data that have a common reference with each other* *While SQl  is the language that allows us to make queries to different databases*

 - [ ] Why do tables need a `primary key`?

+    *Tables need a primary key to help identify a specific row in the database.
+They also allow you to* *set up references for foreign keys*

 - [ ] What is the name given to a table column that references the primary key on another table.

+  *The name given to a table column that references the primary key on another table is called a foreign key*

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  *In order to have a many to many relationship between two tables you need a intermediary table with foreign keys* *that can reference the correlating tables primary keys*

 ## Minimum Viable Product